 Many inflatable kayaks have adjustable seating.
 Some 2 and 3-person kayaks even have removable seats for storing additional gear.

 Standard issue seats in many inflatable kayaks aren’t all that comfortable.
 My advice is to buy a kayak that has removable seating.
-If you find the seat uncomfortable you can replace it with a very comfortable aftermarket seat like the Aire Deluxe Cheetah Chair.
+If you find the seat uncomfortable you can replace it with a very comfortable aftermarket seat like the Aire Deluxe Kayak Seat.

 Ease of Use